lfxgroove/vhdl-gameboy/src/tests/README.txt

 _______4.To be added later on (hopfully)_______

 How to generate the implemented_op_codes.txt file.
-Add more details to heading 2
+Add more details to header 2
-There was something more that I forgott..

 _______5.Final thoughts and notes_______